harenshylak/PowerBI-Adventure-Works-Guided-Project/README.md

 # PowerBI-Adventure-Works-Guided-Project

-Created multiple dashboards for visualization.
+Created different dashboards for visualization.
+Learnt and implemented DAX to create measures.
+Explored different kind of graphs and visuals in Power BI.